 Choosing the best calcium

 Calcium is the most abundant mineral in the body and is key in the formation of bones and teeth, nerve conduction, intracellular signaling, and muscle function.
 Pregnant women absorb calcium more effectively than non-pregnant women, especially during the last half of pregnancy, when fetal demands on maternal calcium are greatest.
 The Recommended Dietary Allowance (RDA) for elemental calcium is 1,000 mg per day in pregnant and lactating women.
 The Dietary Guidelines Scientific Report estimated that almost a quarter of pregnant women in the United States consume less than 800 mg per day.
 Calcium supplementation during pregnancy ensures that you can meet the demands of your growing baby.

 When choosing a type of calcium for the Natalist Prenatal, we selected calcium citrate, which is more easily absorbed than calcium carbonate.
 In one study, when 600 mg of calcium and 18 mg iron were taken without food, calcium citrate reduced iron absorption less than calcium phosphate.
 Calcium citrate is also less likely to cause side effects like gas, bloating, or constipation and is useful for people with achlorhydria, inflammatory bowel disease, or absorption disorders.

 - Calcium supplements are unlikely to have a biologically significant impact on iron levels in the long run.

 - People with iron deficiency should ensure they are taking adequate amounts of iron to meet their needs.

 - The amount of absorption depends on the type and quality of ingredients used.

-- The Prenatal for her uses the highest quality ingredients with higher absorption and bioavailability than other prenatals.
+- Our Prenatal Daily Packets use the highest quality ingredients with higher absorption and bioavailability than other prenatals.